bcourter/bcourter.github.io/_posts/2024-04-12-differential-engineering.md

 What is the map from fitnesses to parameters?
 It's the inverse of MDA, the origin story for the term "inverse engineering."
 In many cases, we might optimize a design by minimizing a scalar "loss function."
 Various optimization techniques such topology optimization and multi-disciplinary optimization (MDO) are examples of this setup.

-Therefore, the job of the designer is to find the magical set of parameters to achieve a set of fitnesses that pleases all stakeholders, while being unconcerned about the output shape.
-Given any shape and fitnesses, the designer tweaks the design until it's optimal.
-In such a world, it might be helpful to know in what direction and how far to turn a knob to get the intended result.
+How should a design engineer optimize a set of parameters to achieve the fitnesses that maximally satisfy all stakeholders, while also being theoretically unconcerned about the output shape?
+Given any shape and fitnesses, the designer must tweaks the design until it's optimal.
+In such a world, it might be helpful to know in what direction and how far to adjust a parameter for the intended result.
 The tools of calculus provide such an estimate.

 ![Behavioral modeling Pareto front in Pro/E](/assets/blog/Differentiable/CreoBMX.png)